mr-chidex/social_media_v2/Readme.md

 ## Features

 - Signup and Signin
-- View user posts
+- View posts
-- View timeline
+- View timeline post
-- Delete and update your post
+- Delete and update post
-- Update your account profile
+- Update account
 - Follow and unfollow other users
 - like and comment on post
 - and more ...